S77S-lab/Practice-Fashion-blog/README.md

 ### Advanced challenges
 * User Story #6: As a user I would like to be able to differentiate between articles with alternating article blocks when scrolling through the list of articles.
-* User Story #7: As a user I would like to be able to choose between viewing the blog in light mode and dark mode.
+* User Story #7: As a user I would like to be able to choose between viewing the blog in light/dark mode.

 ## Resources & Support

 ### Project-specific resources

-Fashion blog source code (https://s3.amazonaws.com/codecademy-content/courses/learn-html/elements-and-structure/fashion.html)
+Web Dev Independent Project #1 – Turn a Site Mobile Responsive source code (https://s3.amazonaws.com/codecademy-content/courses/learn-html/elements-and-structure/fashion.html)